Coruscanic/sverige-irrigation-calculator/docs/social-contract.md

 - When assigned a job/ticket the team member will take ownership and keep it up to date.
 - There must be clear communication before assigning new stories/tickets to a team member.
 - Developers are responsible for merging their own pull requests.
 - Developers must implement unit and integration tests for their own tickets.
+Unit tests should be written first, before the ticket is implemented.
 - Every team member keeps his JIRA board updated at all times
 - Every team member is expected to participate actively in meetings.
 - Every team member is responsible for the quality of the whole project.